Plans and Worksheets for Grade 8

 line that represents this second company's access plan differ from the line that represented the first company's

 MP3 download sites are a popular forum for selling music.
 Different sites offer pricing that depend on whether or not

-you want to purchase an entire album or individual songs a la carte.
+you want to purchase an entire album or individual songs.
 One site offers MP3 downloads of individual songs

 with the following price structure: a $3 fixed fee for monthly subscription PLUS a charge of $0.25 per song.

 10. Using x for the number of songs downloaded and y for the total monthly cost, construct a linear function to model

 the relationship between the number of songs downloaded and the total monthly cost

 11. Construct a table to record the total monthly cost (in dollars) for MP3 downloads of 10 songs, 20 songs, and so on